maptiler/manual/usage.rst

 Defining a custom tiling profile for a specified coordinate system
 --------
 MapTiler Engine allows defining a custom system of tiles which should be rendered.
-Such tiling scheme, or in the terminology of OGC WMTS service the TileMatrixSet is for the MapTiler Engine defined with parameters which must follow the tile profile option: -custom.
+Such tiling scheme, or in the terminology of OGC WMTS service the TileMatrixSet is for the MapTiler Engine defined with parameters which must follow the tile profile option: `-custom`.
+This is **global option**, need to be specified BEFORE the input filenames

 `-tiling_srs [definition]`
  The spatial reference system, e.g. the coordinate system in which the tiles are created.
 Follows the definitions known from -srs.